Belgium

 Paternity Leave

-• First 3 days: Fully paid by employer at 100% salary
+• First 3 days: Fully paid by the employer at 100% salary

-• Remaining 7 days: Paid by government at 82% of average salary (subject to capped daily maximum)
+• Remaining 7 days: Paid by the government at 82% of average salary (subject to a capped daily maximum)

 Parental Leave